dqops/dqo/docs/checks/column/accepted_values/text-found-in-set-percent.md

 # text found in set percent data quality checks

-Column-level check that calculates the percentage of rows for which the tested text column contains a value from the set of expected values.
+A column-level check that calculates the percentage of rows for which the tested text column contains a value from a set of expected values.
  Columns with null values are also counted as a passing value (the sensor assumes that a &#x27;null&#x27; is also an expected and accepted value).
- The check raises a data quality issue when the percentage of rows with a not null column value that is not expected (not one of the values in the expected_values set) is below an expected threshold, for example 99% of rows should have values from the defined domain.
+ The check raises a data quality issue when the percentage of rows with a not null column value that is not expected (not one of the values in the expected_values set) is below the expected threshold.
+For example, 99% of rows should have values from the defined domain.
- This data quality check is useful for checking text columns that have a low number of unique values and all the values should be from a set of expected values.
+ This data quality check is useful for checking text columns that have a small number of unique values, and all the values should come from a set of expected values.
- For example, testing a country, state, currency, gender, type, department columns whose expected values are known.
+ For example, testing country, state, currency, gender, type, and department columns whose expected values are known.

 ___